srl-labs/containerlab/docs/lab-examples/ost-srl.md

 During the lab deployment and test execution the following configuration is applied to the lab nodes to forward and receive traffic.

 - **SR Linux**
     SR Linux node comes up pre-configured with the commands listed in [srl.cfg][srlcfg] file which configure IPv4 addresses on both interfaces.

 - **Ostinato**
     Ostinato configuration is saved in the [ost-srl.ossn][ostcfg] file which will configure the emulated hosts and traffic streams.
 The configuration file needs to be loaded manually as explained in the next section

-!!!warning
+/// admonition
+    type: warning
 All Ostinato stream and session files are NOT in text (or human readable) format but a binary format read and written by Ostinato
+///

 #### Execution